NREL/EnergyPlus/doc/src/docs/EngineeringReference/13c-EncyclopaedicRefs.md

 There are two alternative VRF models availabe in EnergyPlus to simulate the energy performance of Variable Refrigerant Flow (VRF, or Variable Refrigerant Volume) air-conditioning systems:

- 1. **System Curve based Model (VRF_SysCurve)**.
+ 1. **System Curve based Model (VRF-SysCurve)**.
 In this model, a number of system level curves are used to describe the VRF system performance.
 It corresponds to the *AirConditioner:VariableRefrigerantFlow* object.

- 2. **Physics based Model (VRF_FluidTCtrl)**.
+ 2. **Physics based Model (VRF-FluidTCtrl)**.
 This model is able to consider the dynamics of more operational parameters and is applicable for fluid temperature control.
 This model corresponds to the *AirConditioner:VariableRefrigerantFlow:FluidTemperatureControl* object.

 ### Variable Refrigerant Flow Heat Pump Model (System Curve Based Model)

 #### Overview

-This section describes the System Curve based VRF Model (VRF_SysCurve), which can address both the heat pump and heat recovery operating modes and support air-, evaporatively-, or water-cooled condenser equipment ( throughout this section, the term “condenser” refers to the outdoor unit where the compressor is located. )
+This section describes the System Curve based VRF Model (VRF-SysCurve), which can address both the heat pump and heat recovery operating modes and support air-, evaporatively-, or water-cooled condenser equipment ( throughout this section, the term “condenser” refers to the outdoor unit where the compressor is located. )

 The figure below schematically depicts the AirConditioner:VariableRefrigerantFlow (VRF AC) system.
 The outdoor unit is connected directly to the zone terminal units using a zone terminal unit list (ref: ZoneTerminalUnitList).
 The VRF AC system conditions multiple zones and is controlled by thermostats located in each zone.
 Zone terminal units operate to meet the zone sensible cooling or sensible heating requirements as determined by the zone thermostat schedule.